 Turn the ringer on the telephone down low.
 If burglars are around, they won't be alerted to your absence by a ringing phone.

 If you are out during the day or night for long periods of time or away on vacation, use an automatic timer to turn on lights and a radio at different times of the day.
 This is an easy way to disguise the fact that you aren't home.
 If possible, leave a car parked in your driveway.

-If you have recently purchased a television, stereo equipment, or other household item, do not put the empty boxes out in front of your home.
-They are strong signals to burglars.
+If you have recently purchased a television, stereo equipment, or other household item, do not put the empty boxes out in front of your home as they advertise was is inside your home.

 All doors that lead to the outside should be metal or solid-core, 1-3/4 inch hardwood.
 Most hollow doors can be easily broken through.